1.0 Policy Purpose

-Travel advances are generally available to paid faculty, staff, and graduate students of Brown to assist in defraying out of pocket cash while traveling for an extended period of time.
-Travel advances are:
+Travel advances are generally available to faculty, staff, and graduate students to assist in defraying out-of-pocket costs while traveling for a Business Purpose and an extended period of time.

-- Request travel advances two to three weeks prior to the scheduled departure date.
+- must be requested two to three weeks prior to the scheduled departure date.